JFrog Platform Configuration

 [Optional]

-The amount of time, in seconds, it would take for the token to expire.
-Must be non-negative.
-If not provided, the platform default will be used.
-To specify a token that never expires, set to zero.
-Non-admin may only set a value that is equal or lower than the platform default that was set by an administrator (1 year by default).
+The amount of time, in seconds, until the token expires.
+This value must be non-negative.
+If not provided, the platform default is used.
+To specify a token that never expires, set the value to zero.
+Non-administrators may only set a value that is equal to or lower than the platform default.

 --grant-admin